 It is also a very good source of B-complex vitamins such as folates, riboflavin, niacin, thiamin, and pyridoxine.
-These vitamins are essential in the sense that body requires them from external sources to replenish.
+These vitamins are essential in the sense that the body requires them from external sources to replenish.

 |Dried coconut meat or copra.|

 Coconut is a very stable fruit.
-Dry nuts in the husks can be stored for months in cool, dry, and humid-free place.
+Dry nuts with husks can be stored for months in cool, dry, and humid-free place.
 However, once cut open, fresh mature meat may deteriorate rather quickly if kept open for few hours at room temperature.
 Its water and meat contain simple sugars which attract attacking fungus as well as bacteria.
 Cut-opened raw kernel and grated coconut should be placed inside the refrigerator to prevent decaying.

 |Grated coconut meat.|

 Here are some serving tips:

-Dried (desiccated) coconut powder is found a special place in mouth-watering sweet dishes like burfi, granola bars, cake, cookies, chocolate, pies, custard (kheer) etc., in almost all parts of South Asia, and East Asian regions.
+Dried (desiccated) coconut powder is found a special place in mouth-watering sweet dishes like burfi, granola bars, cake, cookies, chocolate, pies, custard (kheer), etc., in almost all parts of South Asia, and East Asian regions.

 Coconut is a very healthy ingredient that can be used safely as food.
 There are no reported allergic reactions of any sort notified so far following its consumption.
-Its sweet delicious kernel is not only cherished in healthy but considered safe and nutritious in pregnancy, infants as well as in diseased conditions.
+Its sweet delicious kernel is not only cherished in healthy but considered safe and nutritious in pregnancy, infants as well as in sickness conditions.
 (Medical disclaimer).

 ≻≻-Coconut water nutrition facts.

 ≻≻-Coconut oil nutrition facts.